The Alignment Curse: Modality Alignment Supercharges Audio Attacks via Text Transfer: From Modality Alignment to Jailbreak Transfer

 \subsection{Bridging Model Utility and Safety}

 During training, the audio encoder is encouraged to align audio representations with regions of the representation space that are already well modeled by the pretrained, text-centric LLM.
-This alignment has continued to strengthen with recent advances in multimodal training methods~\cite{xiao2025scaling}.
-Consequently, when text and audio inputs share identical semantic content (e.g., audio produced as a spoken version of a text via text-to-speech conversion), their induced representations are expected to be closely aligned, particularly in the middle-to-late layers of the model.
-This assumption is supported by prior empirical studies on representation-level alignment of text and audio \cite{lee2025multimodal}, as well as by evidence that higher layers of LLMs predominantly encode high-level semantic information~\cite{saglam2025large, jin2025exploring}, which is shared across paired text and audio inputs.
+This alignment continues to strengthen with recent advances in multimodal training methods~\cite{xiao2025scaling}.
+Consequently, when text and audio inputs share identical semantic content (e.g., audio produced as a spoken version of text via text-to-speech conversion), their induced representations are expected to be closely aligned, particularly in the middle-to-late layers of the model \cite{lee2025multimodal, saglam2025large, jin2025exploring}.
 Such alignment implies that model behavior may be consistent across modalities.
-To formalize and measure output behavior under different input modalities, we define the modality-conditioned text output probability as follows. \begin{definition}[Modality-Conditioned Output Probability]
+To formalize and measure output behavior under different input modalities, we define the modality-conditioned text output probability as follows.